-The College of Pharmacists of Manitoba (College) partnered with the Institute for Safe Medication Practices Canada (ISMP Canada) to develop Safety Improvement in Quality (Safety IQ).
-Safety IQ is a standardized continuous quality improvement (CQI) pilot that enables community pharmacies in Manitoba to improve patient safety and ensure better patient health outcomes, while addressing the specific needs and workflow of community pharmacies.
-Participants in Safety IQ anonymously report medication incidents and near misses to ISMP Canada for analysis.
-ISMP Canada then shares learnings with pharmacies and makes suggestions for pharmacy practice improvements.
+Safety Improvement in Quality (Safety IQ) is a standardized continuous quality improvement (CQI) program that will enable community pharmacies in Manitoba to improve patient safety and ensure better patient health outcomes, while addressing the specific needs and work-flows of community pharmacies.
+Participants in Safety IQ will anonymously report medication incidents and near misses to the Institute for Safe Medication Practices Canada (ISMP Canada) for analysis leading to suggestions for improvement.

 2. What is continuous quality improvement?